fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/New-AzureRemoteAppCollection.md

 ```

 ### -Plan
-Specifies the plan for the azure_2 RemoteApp collection, which may define the usage limits.
+Specifies the plan for the Azure RemoteApp collection, which may define the usage limits.
 Use **Get-AzureRemoteAppPlan** to see the plans available.

 ```yaml